buttheadbob/MDK-SE/Advanced-debugging-with-dnSpy.md

    For example: search `null` and check `NullReferenceException`, the most common exception.

+4. In-game: Recompile the script (if it's a mod, reload the world to recompile).

+   (This is only needed once after you attach.
+Details at [Seeing local variables when code is paused](advanced-dnspy-tips-and-tricks#seeing-local-variables-when-code-is-paused))

-4. In-game: Run the script until it throws errors (exceptions).
+5. In-game: Run the script until it throws errors (exceptions).

-5. Once the error occurs dnSpy will pause code execution, now proceed to [Navigating paused code](#navigating-paused-code).
+6. Once the error occurs dnSpy will pause code execution, now proceed to [Navigating paused code](#navigating-paused-code).